-30 2.1 Oil Palm Plantations
+25 1.1 Oil Palm Plantations

 The government of Indonesia allocates land for oil palm production to companies for a limited period of time.
-We separated leases for oil palm production into two categories, certified and non-certified plantations.
-Certified plantations are properties certified by the RSPO; non-certified plantations are properties allocated by the Indonesian government to companies but that are not certified, even if they are held by RSPO members.
-Comparisons between certified (ever) and non-certified (never) plantations considered forest loss and fire activity over three time scales: 1) following the benchmark date for compliance with RSPO Criterion 7.3 (Nov.
-2005), 2) following the first issuance of RSPO certificates to Indonesian producers in 2009,
+We separated the leases into two categories, certified and non-certified plantations.
+Certified plantations are properties certified by the RSPO between 2009 and April 30, 2015; non-certified plantations are properties allocated by the Indonesian government to companies but that are not certified, even if they are held by RSPO members (Carlson et al in review).
+Comparisons between et al., in review), and spatial data on plantation boundaries from RSPO member companies provided in annual communication of progress (ACOP) reports (RSPO, 2015a).
+Boundaries of non-certified plantations were obtained from a database of oil palm plantations published by Greenpeace (Greenpeace, 2016) and non-certified plantations held by RSPO members, as indicated in ACOP reports (RSPO, 2015a).
+In total, we analyzed 140 certified and 1285 non-certified